Golf Channel: Event coverage

 Golf Channel is the pay television rightsholder of the PGA Tour, broadcasting live coverage of early rounds, and early window coverage of weekend rounds prior to network television coverage.
 Some events (particularly, late-season events such as the former Fall Series, and additional events) are broadcast in their entirety by the network.
 Golf Channel airs primetime encores of each round during PGA Tour events, including network television broadcasts from NBC or CBS where applicable.
 If the schedule permits, Golf Channel may also provide coverage produced by CBS if weather delays force golf coverage to run past the scheduled window using CBS production staff and graphics.
 Golf Channel also broadcasts coverage of PGA Tour Champions and Korn Ferry Tour events.
 Outside of events organized by the PGA Tour, Golf Channel also carries coverage of the European Tour, LPGA Tour, and Asian Tour.

+Golf Channel has held rights to the LPGA, most recently renewed in 2020.
+Beginning in 2026, all LPGA events will be broadcast live in their entirety for the first time on Golf Channel or CNBC.

 Golf Channel was the cable broadcaster of two of the men's majors, including the U.S. Open and other USGA championships (since June 2020) and the Open Championship (since 2016, including their women's and senior men's events).
 In November 2021, it was announced that early round coverage of the U.S. Open, the Open Championship, the U.S. Women's Open, and the Women's British Open, would move to USA Network beginning in 2022.

 Since 2016, it participates in NBCUniversal's coverage of the Summer Olympics by covering its golf competitions.
 It has also carried coverage of the Ryder Cup and Solheim Cup alongside NBC, and the NCAA Division I Men's and Women's golf championships.

 Since its integration with NBC Sports, Golf Channel has been infrequently used as an overflow channel for non-golf programming, including two games of the 2018 Stanley Cup playoffs (due to programming conflicts with USA Network and CNBC), and as part of NBC's "Championship Sunday" effort to televise all matches on the final matchday of the Premier League soccer season.

+In October 2025, Golf Channel announced the "Golf Channel Games", an exhibition skills competition held at Trump National Golf Club Jupiter in Jupiter, Florida, between teams led by Rory McIlroy and Scottie Scheffler.
+It was held on December 17, 2025, and aired in simulcast on Golf Channel and USA Network.
+The event was a spiritual successor to TNT Sports' The Match franchise, produced by its co-creator Bryan Zuriff.

+Golf Channel has also aired replays of classic events, often under the anthology Golf's Greatest Rounds.